jedlejedi/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-Compared to the first part of the assignment, the mean number of steps remains the same while the median number of steps has gone up slightly.
+Imputing missing value has caused both the mean and median number of steps to go up.

 ## Are there differences in activity patterns between weekdays and weekends?